 Do dogs need blankets year-round?

-While it might seem logical that dogs need blankets during the winter, most dogs like the added comfort blankets provide year-round.
+While it might seem logical that dogs need blankets during the winter, most dogs like the added comfort blankets provided year-round.

-If you have hardwood or tile floors, they stay cooler, and your dog can get chilled when lying on the floor, even during the warmest months.
+Hardwood or tile floors stay cooler, and your dog can get chilled when lying on the floor, even during the warmest months.

-While some dogs might like the blast of cold air from the air-conditioner or a ceiling fan, others will get too cool.
+While some dogs might like the blast of cold air from an air conditioner or a ceiling fan, others will get too cool.

-Giving your dog one or more blankets can let your dog stay comfortable no matter the time of year.
+Giving your dog a blanket or two can let your dog stay comfortable no matter the time of year.

 But by offering blankets, you allow your pup to choose additional warmth when needed.